-Focus groups: In person interviews which take the form of conversation with 6-8 interviewees at a time.
+Focus groups: In - person interviews which take the form of conversation with 6-8 interviewees at a time.

-Online surveys: This is ideal where respondents have access to internet and there are geographical / time constraints e.g. getting responses from donor programme officers who live in other countries and have busy schedules.
+Online surveys: This is ideal where respondents have access to the internet and there are geographical / time constraints like getting responses from donor programme officers who live in other countries and have busy schedules.

-Qualitative observation: This is especially useful when the objective is one of triggering behaviour change for an observable habit such as washing hands after visiting the toilet or before eating food.
+Qualitative observation: This is especially useful when the objective is triggering behaviour change for an observable habit such as washing hands before eating food.
 In this case researchers can arrange to unobtrusively observe and document the behaviour of the target audience or if resources and permissions can be obtained you can save on the manpower by installing cameras.